Social Media Marketing Today: Who is actually making money with it?

 When it comes to Twitter you can and should post more often since the medium moves so fast.
 I've seen 5-10 posts per day from prominent accounts and be sure you add a hashtag or two to help your posts get found and seen.

-Consider learning about Twitter from these guests on The Sales Podcast:
+Consider learning about Twitter from guests like Zuby on The Sales Podcast:

 However, if you post 10 times per day on Facebook you'll probably wear out your followers and do more harm than good.
 And you don't need hashtags on your Facebook posts.